DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/70 Client-Side Exporting/01 User Interaction.md

 A user can click the **Export** button to save an Excel file with the exported data.
+Insure that the[exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) method is specified and the [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) handler is configured to prevent the built-in export.
 Data types, sorting, filtering, and grouping settings are maintained.

 ![DevExtreme HTML5 JavaScript DataGrid Export Button](/images/DataGrid/exported_data.png)

-To allow a user to export data, set the **export**.[enabled](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/export/enabled.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/#enabled') option to **true**.
+To allow users to export data, set the **export**.[enabled](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/export/enabled.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/#enabled') option to **true**.

 ---

-#####jQuery
+##### jQuery

     <!--JavaScript-->
     $(function () {